hashicorp-forge/terraform-cloud-action/apply/README.md

-# Run action
+# Apply action

-A GitHub Action that creates an apply or destroy run in a Terraform Cloud workspace.
-Use this in conjunction with [hashicorp-forge/terraform-cloud-action/output](https://github.com/hashicorp-forge/terraform-cloud-action/output) to assemble GitHub Action pipelines using infrastructure managed by Terraform Cloud.
+A GitHub Action that creates an apply (or destroy) run in a Terraform Cloud workspace.
+Use this in conjunction with the [outputs action](../outputs) to assemble GitHub Action pipelines using infrastructure managed by Terraform Cloud.

 ## Documentation
----

 ### Inputs